EricaDaSilvaCorreia/Sparta-Ruby-Calculator/README.md

 there weren't any challenges with this assignment the only thing was that I kept forgetting to turn my values into integers which resulted in me getting the strings rather than the actual sum of the numbers input in the calculator.
 I first solved this by doing .to_ i to turn the input into integers. then I noticed that some of the values were being rounded up which prompted me to change this to .to_f so it would give me floats.

 I attempted the BMI which went well.
-I'
+I'm still trying the trip calulator so there may be updates to the readme and the code before deadline.

 -----